pyside/pyside1-setup/README.md

 - 991 The __repr__ of various types is broken
 - 988 The type supplied with currentChanged signal in QTabWidget has changed in 1.0.6

 ### 1.0.6 (2011-08-22)

 #### Major changes

-- New documentation layout;
+- New documentation layout
-- Fixed some regressions from the last release (1.0.5);
+- Fixed some regressions from the last release (1.0.5)
-- Optimizations during anonymous connection;
+- Optimizations during anonymous connection

 #### Bug fixes